 Ultrasonic or sonic collars are different from the citronella dispensing or e-collar bark collars.
 Sonic dog collars fit around your dog as a regular collar does.
 Attached to this collar, is a small box with a battery-operated, electronic device that houses a noise sensor that detects when your dog is barking, and emits a high-frequency sound — the sound is so high frequency it’s undetectable to human ears.

 So does it work?

-We tried this collar on several dogs.
+We tried this collar on several dogs, both small and large dog breeds.
 Each dog did stop barking when they heard the noise.
-Most of the dogs quickly became accustom to the noise and barked through it when excited.
+Most of the dogs quickly became accustomed to the noise and barked through it when excited.
 Two of the dogs stopped barking even after the collar was taken off.

 Here was a problem

 Our concerns involve the ultrasonic sound.
 Unlike the e-collar and citronella collars that you can test on yourself, there is no way of knowing the damage a sonic collar does to the psyche of the dog.
 Since we cannot hear the sound, is it humane or is it driving our dog (and maybe other animals) nuts?